Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 { \arraystretch{1.00}

 }

 Observe in Table \ref{tab:contCardSizes} that the number of QPs solved with the simplex-based algorithms does not depend on the dimension.
 The number of simplex iterations, however, increases with the dimension.
 For $n=400$ all algorithms perform similarly and the problems are solved very fast.
-However, as the dimension increases, the simplex-based algorithms outperform the barrier algorithm, often by many factors.
-For $n=3200$, the fastest simplex-based algorithm ALG2 is more than 20 times faster than the barrier algorithm.
+However, as the dimension increases, the simplex-based algorithms outperform the barrier algorithms, often by many factors.
+For $n=3200$, the fastest simplex-based algorithm ALG2 is more than 20 times faster than CPLEX barrier algorithm, and more than five times faster than MOSEK barrier algorithm.
 Similar results are obtained for other parameter choices and for the path instances as well.
 In summary, the simplex-based algorithms scale better with the dimension, and are faster by orders of magnitude for large instances.
+As in Section~\ref{sec:resultsContinuousQ}, ALG2 slightly outperforms ALG1 for the instances considered.